September 2022

 I attempted to hitch unsuccessfully three times from this layby on the A9.
 First and second lift only went to… On the third lift, an old pervert stopped and grabbed me before requesting a kiss, how nuts!
 So I got his picture and registration plate number.
 The fourth lift took me to Inverness, the driver, an early 60s man from Dornoch on his way to purchase Xmas presents for his family.
 He asked me when I’d last eaten then gave me £30 to get supplies so treated myself to a large coffee in Starbucks and got a respite from the downpour of sopping rain.
 The A9 was blocked off due to two lorries colliding which resulted in a fatality I was told.
 The pervert driver (vocalised naked fantasies before asking if I shaved my public hair) gave me a lift, placing me on a road towards Granton on Spey but dropping me off at least ten miles before the town.

 I was relieved to get out of this area when an atheist guy gave me lifts to Aviemore.
 I purchased some camping stove gas then walked to the A9 to get another lift.
 I thumbed another lift from a woman going to Glasgow, she dropped me south side of the city.
-After an hour waiting whilst enablers drove by (including a bubble gum car) pretending to get a “thumbs up” a Ukrainian stopped and gave lift to Bothwell services but stopped illegally on the M74 hard shoulder.
+After an hour a Ukrainian stopped and gave lift to Bothwell services but stopped illegally on the M74 hard shoulder.
 I am covered in sore tick bites, should go to casualty (A&E) as I'm feeling unwell.

 29th

-Woke up speaking my thought messages out loud, almost as if they are desperate for me to hear them, through my shattered comprehension and compartmentalised cognition.
+Woke up speaking my thought out loud, almost as if they are desperate for me to hear them, through shattered comprehension and compartmentalised cognition.

 Tent pitched beside, the river Helmsdale, before Helmsdale bridge.